Types of Consumer Behavior

 Habitual Buying Behavior is depicted when a consumer has low involvement in a purchase decision.
 In this case, the consumer is perceiving only a few significant differences between brands.

 When consumers are buying products that they use for their daily routine, they do not put a lot of thought.
 They either buy their favorite brand or the one that they use regularly – or the one available in the store or the one that costs the least.

-Consumer just go for it and buy it – there is no brand loyalty.
-Consumers do not research or need information regarding purchase of such products.
+Consumers just go for it and buy it – there is no brand loyalty.
+Consumers do not research or need information regarding the purchase of such products.

 Marketers should attract consumers using visual symbols and imagery in their advertising.
 Consumers can easily remember visual advertisements and can associate with a brand.